 Functional medical practitioners take a different approach.
 Identifying how to treat the problem upstream of the source is imperative.
 Along with basic tests, like a comprehensive stool analysis, the patient should also be clued into how to monitor their own vitality.
 This way, as treatment progresses, the doctor or naturopath can evaluate improvement or regression.
 Is the patient sleeping better?
 Are they waking up with more pep in their step?
 Are they less tired in the afternoons?
 Does a particular type of food seem to cause a reaction?

 If the patient can accurately report key aspects of their overall vitality, a functional medical practitioner will better understand if and when additional is necessary.

 Probiotics, Prebiotics, Synbiotics

 Probiotics is a catchall term that includes both prebiotics and probiotics.
 Synbiotics are the synergistic combination of both.
 Treating GI-related issues upstream starts at the gut.
-Returning the gut microbiome to a balanced state through the use of probiotics will alleviate, reduce, or cure dozens of symptoms from a vast list of ailments.
+Returning the gut microbiome to a balanced state through the use of probiotics will help.*

 But not all probiotics and prebiotics are created equally.
 Strain varieties, number of live microorganisms, and the shelf life of the supplement’s potency are all major factors in quality and effectiveness.
 Some probiotics and prebiotics are ideal for general long-term use, while other may be better suited to short-term, targeted needs.